BILLyTheLiTTle/Learning_Android/DogBreeds/README.md

 - You also need to visit this [article](https://medium.com/simform-engineering/list-view-with-pagination-using-jetpack-compose-e131174eac8e) to see the implementation of `getRefreshKey()` inside the `PagingSource`.
 I believe that this implementation is wrong because it creates issues with the refreshing of the data.
 See my implementation in code instead.

 ### Optimization techniques
+- The most complete lists of techniques:
+  - A lot of optimization techniques could be found [here](https://skyyo.medium.com/performance-in-jetpack-compose-9a85ce02f8f9).
+It is the most complete list I have ever found.
+The other best article I have ever found is [this](https://multithreaded.stitchfix.com/blog/2022/08/05/jetpack-compose-recomposition/), which describes little less techniques from the previous one but it has a very good description.
+- `derivedStateOf` technique details:
   - One important optimazation is with `derivedStateOf`.
 It has lazy initialization which makes the first run faster.
 It will trigger recomposition if the content of the block produces different result.
 It can be combined with `remember{}` when the code in its block are `val/var` instead of states.
 More info could be found [here](https://www.bontouch.com/case/state-and-derived-state-in-compose/).
-- A lot of optimization techniques could be found [here](https://skyyo.medium.com/performance-in-jetpack-compose-9a85ce02f8f9).
+- `@Immutable` and `@Stable` technique details:
   - Another optimization technique is to use `@Immutable` and `@Stable` annotations to skip recompositions whenever possible.
 A very descriptive article is [this one](https://blog.shreyaspatil.dev/promise-compose-compiler-and-imply-when-youll-change) and [that one](https://betterprogramming.pub/optimizing-recomposition-in-jetpack-compose-stability-system-f8ec0c92de33) as well

 ### Navigation
 Apart from the articles mentioned in **JetpackComposeExample** see this [article](https://proandroiddev.com/jetpack-compose-navigation-architecture-with-viewmodels-1de467f19e1c), as well.